-- 1.3.1 The settlements of East Ayrshire possess many architectural and historic elements worthy of conservation and enhancement.
-Where these elements, which have their own individual character and style, are grouped together in clearly defined areas, Conservation Areas have been designated to ensure that any new development protects or enhances their character.
+1.3.1 The settlements of East Ayrshire possess many architectural and historic elements worthy of conservation and enhancement.
+Where these elements, which have their own individual character and style, are grouped together in clearly defined areas, conservation areas have been designated to ensure that any new development protects or enhances their character.
 The designation covers not just an area's buildings, but also the historic layout of its roads and paths, characteristic building and paving materials, greens and trees, and public and private spaces.
 This helps to protect the quality of such areas from insensitive or inappropriate development by exercising more stringent planning controls than in other parts of the built environment.

+- 1.3.2 Conservation area consent is required for the total or substantial demolition of a gate, fence, wall, building or other means of enclosure within a conservation area.

-- 1.3.2 The Council, under Section 262 of the Town & Country Planning (Scotland) Act 1997 has designated 26 Conservation Areas in the following settlements within East Ayrshire.
+- 1.3.3 The Council, under Section 262 of the Town & Country Planning (Scotland) Act 1997 has designated 26 conservation areas in the following settlements within East Ayrshire.
 These are:

 - Catrine

 - Cumnock

 - Dalmellington

 - Dalrymple

 - Darvel (x 2)

 - Dunlop

 - Fenwick

 - Laigh Fenwick

 - Galston

 - Kilmarnock (x 5)

 - Kilmaurs

 - Lugar

 - Mauchline

 - Newmilns (x 2)

 - Ochiltree

 - Sorn (x 2)

 - Stair, rural area

 - Stewarton

-- Waterside (Doon Valley) - 1.3.3 Conservation Area Appraisals are available for Kilmarnock (John Finnie Street/Bank Street and Piersland Park), Cumnock, Galston, Dalmellington, Waterside, Mauchline and Catrine on the Council's website and provide further, more detailed guidance on the characteristics of these areas.
-The aim of a Conservation Area appraisal is to define the important aspects of an area in terms of character, identity and appearance and to identify the area's special features and changing needs.
+- Waterside (Doon Valley)

+- 1.3.4 Conservation area appraisals are available for Kilmarnock (John Finnie Street/Bank Street and Piersland Park), Cumnock, Galston, Dalmellington, Waterside, Mauchline and Catrine on the Council's website and provide further, more detailed guidance on the characteristics of these areas.
+The aim of a conservation area appraisal is to define the important aspects of an area in terms of character, identity and appearance and to identify the area's special features and changing needs.